DidierRLopes/my-website/my-website/blog/2022-11-29-bloomberg-terminal-is-no-more-openbb-terminal-2-0-has-just-been-released.md

 For more information, you can read our announcement here: https://openbb.co/blog/openbb-terminal-2-acai

-Or even better, watch the announcement here!
+Or even better, watch the announcement [here](https://openbb.co/blog/openbb-terminal-2-event)!

-For anything else, feel free to reach out to me directly on Twitter, or join the OpenBB journey here.